plaited/plaited/playbook/api/plaited/index/functions/useStore.md

 ## Description

-a simple utility function for safely getting and setting values you need to persist during run.
+A simple utility function for safely getting and setting values you need to persist during run.
 When using the callback feature userStore passes a structured clone of the currently stored value as a parameter.
 If you pass a function as nestStore, it will be treated as an updater function.
-It must be pure, should take the pending state as its only argument, and should return the next store.
+It must be pure, should take the previous store value as its only argument, and should return the next store.

 ## Example